maamounhajnajeeb/RedisLearning/README.md

 get the value of that key</br>
 e.g: get username</br>
 the previous command will return maamoun_haj_najeeb</br>
+- keys *:
+show all the keys in the redis storage</br>

 ## 2] Storing & Retrieving With HSet Data Structure:
 - hset <father_key> <child_key_1> <value> <child_key_2> <value>